 The work treats largely of agriculture and horticulture, and a section is devoted to phosphorus, which, as he believes (p.
-207), exists universally in vegetables, a question "which "has not yet been sufficiently attended to."
+207), exists universally in vegetables, a question "which has not yet been sufficiently attended to."
 He then refers to the use of bones as a manure, but erred in supposing that shells and some other substances which are luminous in the dark, abounded with phosphorus.
-Sir J. Sinclair, President of the Board of Agriculture, and therefore a most espable judge, says that, though the fertilising properties of bone-dust had been previously noticed by Hunter, yet "they were first theoretically explained and "brought forward with authority by Dr. Dar-"win."
-He then remarks, and of the truth of his remark there can be little doubt, "perhaps no (other) modern discovery has contri-"buted so powerfully to improve the fertility "and to increase the produce of the soil."
+Sir J. Sinclair, President of the Board of Agriculture, and therefore a most capable judge, says that, though the fertilising properties of bone-dust had been previously noticed by Hunter, yet "they were first theoretically explained and "brought forward with authority by Dr. Dar-"win."
+He then remarks, and of the truth of his remark there can be little doubt, "per-"haps no (other) modern discovery has contri-"buted so powerfully to improve the fertility "and to increase the produce of the soil."\

-^{&#}x27;Elements of Physiology,' translated by Baly, 1842, 1421.
+\ &#x27;Elements of Physiology,' translated by Baly, 1842, p.
+1421.

 The following sentences are interesting as forecasting the progress of modern thought.
 In a discussion on "The Happiness of Organic Life" (p.
-556), after remarking that animals devour vegetables, he says: "The "stronger locomotive animals devour the weaker ones without mercy.
-Such is the "condition of organic nature! whose first law "might be expressed in the words, 'eat or be "eaten,' and which would seem to be one "great slaughter-house, one universal seeme of rapacity and injustice."
-He proceeds: "Where shall we find a benevolent idea to console us amid so much apparent misery?"
+556), after remarking that animals devour vegetables, he says: "The "stronger locomotive animals devour the "weaker ones without mercy.
+Such is the "condition of organic nature! whose first law "might be expressed in the words, 'eat or be "eaten,' and which would seem to be one "great slaughter-house, one universal scene "of rapacity and injustice."
+He proceeds: "Where shall we find a benevolent idea to "console us amid so much apparent misery?"

-^{} I am indebted to Dr. Dowson's 'Life of Erasmus Darwin,' for the reference to the 'Life and Works of Sir J. Sinclair,'
+\ I am indebted to Dr. Dowson's 'Life of Erasmus Darwin,' for the reference to the 'Life and Works of Sir J. Sinclair.'

-He then argues: "Beasts of prey more easily "catch and conquer the aged and infirm, and "the young ones are defended by their parents.
-By this contrivance more "pleasurable sensation exists in the world ". . . old organisations are transmigrated into young ones . . . death cannot so "properly be called positive evil as the termination of good."
+He then argues: "Beasts of prey more easily "catch and conquer the aged and infirm, and "the young ones are defended by their parents....
+By this contrivance more pleasurable sensation exists in the world ".... old organisations are transmigrated into young ones.... death cannot so properly be called positive evil as the termination of good."
 There is much more of the same kind, and hardly more relevant.
-He then makes a great leap in his argument, and concludes that all the strata of the world "are monuments of the past felicity of organised months are the same which is a strategie of the past felicity of organised months are the same which is a same which is the strate of the world "are monuments of the past felicity of organised must be same which is the same whic
+He then makes a great leap in his argument, and concludes that all the strata of the world are monuments of the past felicity of organised nature! and consequently of the benefivelence of the Deity!"

 It is a curious proof of the degree to which English botanists had been blinded by the splendour of the fame of Linnæus, that Dr. Darwin apparently had never heard of Jussieu, for he writes (p.
-564): "If the system of the great Linnæus can ever be intrinsically im-"proved, I am persuaded that the plan here "proposed of using the situations, propor-"tions, or forms, with or without the number "of the sexual organ, as criterions of the "orders and classes, must lay the foundation; "but that it must require a great architect "to erect the superstructure."
+564): "If the system of the "great Linnæus can ever be intrinsically im" proved, I am persuaded that the plan here "proposed of using the situations, proportions, or forms, with or without the number of the sexual organs, as criterions of the orders and classes, must lay the foundation;

+"but that it must require a great architect to erect the superstructure."
 He therefore did not know that a noble superstructure had already been raised.